arinik9/ml-project-2/README.md

 Recall we must achieve both **weak** (new ratings for existing users) and **strong** (entirely new users) prediction.

 - [x] Implement the relevant error measures
+- [ ] Implement error diagnostics (which kind of counts do we make the most error on?)
 - [x] Train / test split (particular for weak and strong prediction)
 - [x] Get a baseline error value
 - [ ] Experiment with SVM